 It’s not all about saving money, either.
 If your inventory doesn’t match what the customer receives it reflects on your fulfillment processes.

 It can get complicated.
 If a product comes in a pallet, for example, do you know what to do with it?
 Do you have to put it into a case before shipping?
 You have to answer these questions in your inventory.
 The end-goal: the customer receives the right product quickly.
 Inventory management helps ensure that happens as consistently as possible.
+Different types of warehousing can also impact how inventory is managed and its accuracy.

 But true accuracy isn’t achieved simply because you have two systems in agreement.
 Accuracy means one of your employees can inspect the location of a product and find it.
 Is it in the right location?
 In the right quantity?
 With the right serial number?
 The right label?